copyniinja/realtime-chat-app/README.md

 # Real-Time Chat App

 A real-time chat application built entirely with **TypeScript** on both frontend and backend.
-Users can join rooms, chat instantly, see who is typing, and get notified when users join or leave a room.
+Users can join rooms, chat instantly, see who is typing, view how many users are currently online in a room, and get notified when users join or leave a room.

 ---